Amannor/redhat_final_proj/README.md

 4. To run the learner and predictor (given data is present) (*Learner* folder)

-   4.1 Rubi Todo - describe berifely what needs to be in order to run the code, what kind of outputs are we to expect and anything else that might be relevant
+   4.1 In order to run the code the Learner will use all the data under scraper/sample_data folder.
+The Learner will first build of it a flattened json that will translated to CSV file.
+   The outputs expected are flatten_data.json, prs.csv and pkl files of the xgboost trained model and the test validation files.
+In the end of the test of the model the program will output the confusion matrix and classification report.
    4.2 Runtime:
-    - Rubi Todo - what kind of runtime are we to expect (order of magnitude is enough)
+    - The total runtime of the parsing + learner should take no more then few minutes, for the data collected here (around 600,000 records)

 ## Featured Notebooks/Analysis/Deliverables